Baylex/PyBer_Analysis/README.md

 ### Total Fare by City Type

-From the summary DataFrame, the date was pivoted into a new DataFrame and the data was grouped by weeks to show the total fares by city type.
+From the summary DataFrame, the data was pivoted into a new DataFrame, and then grouped by weeks to show the total fares by city type.

 ![Pic 2](https://github.com/Baylex/PyBer_Analysis/blob/main/Analysis/PyBer_fare_summary.png)